Maurice Alexander (safety): 2017

-On October 16, 2017, Alexander attended a private visit with the Seattle Seahawks, but did not receive an offer at the time.
+On October 16, 2017, Alexander attended a private visit with the Seahawks, but did not receive an offer at the time.
 It was also reported that Alexander attended a private workout with the New York Jets earlier in the week.

 Seattle Seahawks

-On March 17, 2018, the Seattle Seahawks signed Alexander to a one-year, $880,000 contract that includes a signing bonus of $50,000.
+On March 17, 2018, the Seahawks signed Alexander to a one-year, $880,000 contract that includes a signing bonus of $50,000.
 He was released on September 1, 2018.
 He was re-signed on October 3, 2018.

 Buffalo Bills

 On March 22, 2019, Alexander signed with the Buffalo Bills as a linebacker.
 He was placed on injured reserve with knee and calf injuries.

+NFL career statistics

 Personal life

-Alexander’s younger brother, Hassan Haskins, is a running back for the Tennessee Titans.
+Alexander’s younger brother, Hassan Haskins, is a running back for the Los Angeles Chargers.